-Professor, UBC School of Population and Public Health
+Professor and Associate Director, Faculty Affairs, UBC School of Population and Public Health

 Dr. Mieke Koehoorn’s research focuses on current and emerging issues in occupational health.
 She has a special interest in developing and linking data to enable cutting-edge research on occupational epidemiology.
 She is involved in research projects investigating sex, gender, work injury, and workers’ compensation; surveillance and compensation of occupational diseases (e.g., respiratory diseases, mesothelioma); the evaluation of workers’ compensation policies and programs (e.g. private clinic or public hospital surgeries, forestry certification); and the epidemiology of occupational disease and injury (e.g. relationship between workplace exposures and cardiovascular disease).